joshjacobbaker/client/BRAIN_STORMING.md

 - Contact Salon?
 - Find salon on a map?
 Address?
 - Catalog of different haircuts from former customers
+- Customer Hot Hair
+- Carousel Component for Stylists and Salon

 # Page Layout